BerkeleyPB/Scriptable/README.md

 # Scriptable

-Scripts and widgets for the iOS Scriptable App
+Scripts and widgets for the iOS Scriptable App.